-- 4. Enter a Description. - 5.
-Set Minimum Masked Positions.
+- 5. Set Minimum Masked Positions.
 This value is the minimum number of positions that must be replaced for masking to be considered successful.
-If fewer positions are masked, a non-conforming data handling error is triggered.
+If fewer positions are masked, a non- conforming data handling error is triggered.
 Values for this field must be in the range [0-32]. - 6.
 Set Preserve Starting Digits.
 This value specifies how many maskable characters should be preserved from the beginning of the input.
 Only maskable characters are included in this count.
 Values for this field must be in the range [0-32]. - 7.
-When you are finished, click Save.
+Click Next to verify details on the Summary step.